danielhenrymantilla/lifetimes.rs/src/what-is-a-lifetime.md

 ##### Bonus point of view: "lifetimes" as end dates (and thus, "expiry dates")

-Interestingly enough, we can notice that the start point of these "time intervals" (_e.g._, the `1` in `1..2` or the `2` in `2..5`) is not really important: "lifetimes", ultimately, are used to know when some value ceases to be usable / when it may involve dangling pointers, since when a value is born, it is always valid / it doesn't dangle yet.
+Interestingly enough, we can notice that the start point of these "time intervals" (_e.g._, the `1` in `1..2` or the `2` in `2..5`) is not really important: "lifetimes", ultimately, are used to know when some value ceases to be usable / when it may involve dangling pointers (when a value is born, it is always valid / it doesn't dangle yet).

 That is, when Rust looks at these lifetimes, it will mostly be thinking about `..2` _vs._ `..5` _vs._ _specific usage points_ (_e.g._, "what happens at line `3`").